Nick-Zafiropoulos/Nick-Zafiropoulos/README.md

 # Nick Zafiropoulos

-I am a full-stack developer interested in building practical solutions to painful problems.
+I am a data analyst and full-stack developer interested in building practical solutions to painful problems.
 My expertise is in Node.js/React, but I am always looking to learn something new!
 My projects start with problem identification and go through planning, design, and implementation in order to create a useable solution with the end-user in mind.

 You can find some examples of my work below.